AWegnerGitHub/awegnergithub.github.io-content/2019_07_09_travis_ci_tutorial.md

 don't expect to learn that here.
 You are expected to know what it is and what it does.
 Honestly, you should probably have used it before too.

-All coding done for this course is gone in the GitHub web editor.
+All coding done for this course is done in the GitHub web editor.
 This bothered me initially, but after thinking about it, not so much.
 Most of the "real code" needed for this course is simply editing the `.travis.yml` file and the instructor saves a lot of time by *not* dealing with git and GitHub more than necessary.